mukeenanyafiq/cms_sekolahku_api/README.md

 - .. alumni;
 - .. employees;
 - .. opening speech;
+- .. subscribing for the latest posts;
+- .. voting in the latest polls;
 - .. and a list of available downloadable files

 # URL Path